asmith9455/EM_Tool/README.md

 # EM_Tool

-Currently implements conversion of points and vectors between rectangular, cylindrical, and spherical coordinate systems.
+Implements conversion of points and vectors between rectangular, cylindrical, and spherical coordinate systems.